 The Catacombs of Kom es-Shoqafa are one of Alexandria's most memorable monuments.
 The triple level funerary complex descends some 35metres underground and is the largest Roman cemetery in Egypt.
 Dating back to the beginning of the Second Century AD, the maze of tombs is a blend of Pharaonic and Roman art.

 The main attraction is the Central Tomb, whose vestibule is guarded by reliefs of bearded serpents with Medusa-headed shields.
 Also worth looking out for is the Triclinium, where relatives toasted the dead from stone couches.

 The nearby Pompey's Pillar towers 25m above a limestone ridge and garden, surrounded by the pits and relics of excavations.
-Despite its name, the column was actually raised to honour Diocletian.
+Despite its name, the column was actually raised to honor Diocletian.
 The column came from the ruined Temple of Serapis, which was destroyed by Christians during their final assault on Alexandria's intellectuals in 293 The Museum contains Egypt's best collection of antiquities from the classical era.
 Highlights of the museum include busts of Roman emperors, human mummies and a life size statue of Marcus Aurelius.
-The exhibits are well laid out and well labelled in English.
+The exhibits are well laid out and well labeled in English.

-The Alexandria Library is one of the biggest scientific and cultural centres for regional affairs and draws scientists from all over the world.
+The Alexandria Library is one of the biggest scientific and cultural centers for regional affairs and draws scientists from all over the world.
 Duration of the excursion is approximately 6 hours.
 If there is time you may also visit Montazah Gardens.